 Depending on where you bank and how much money you have, a private bank account can include different services:

 We’ll take a look at the benefits you can get from a private bank account below.
-But first, let’s talk about how to qualify for a private bank account.

 The simple answer is: have money.
 Exactly much money you need to open a private bank account will depend on which bank and country you choose.

 If you want access to private banking services in Switzerland, Singapore, or Austria – be prepared to deposit a minimum of $1 million and up.
 Each bank has different requirements and exceptions.

 If you just want a “premium account” at a retail bank, like HSBC Premier, you’ll need to deposit a minimum of anywhere from $100,000 – $200,000.
 The required amount will depend on your banker and the country you apply in.
 Premium accounts at retail banks often say they have better service, special perks, and investment products but it’s not always true.

 Private bank accounts have a lot of benefits.
 From the luxury of having your own personal private banker, better rates on bank products, and all the wealth management services you need under one roof.
 But it doesn’t stop there.

 There are three main questions that you need to answer before opening a private bank account.
 Your answers will determine which banks are best and what the account opening process will look like for you.

 Here are the three questions you need to answer before opening a private bank account:

 After you have your answers sorted out, then you need to identify which banks match your requirements and which ones will realistically accept you.